aarhusstadsarkiv/reference-files/README.md

 Generic json-files used by more than one repository.

 ### to_convert_unarchiver.json
-This file is not currently used.
-Unarchiver keeps its own list of "unarchivable" formats in "constants.py"
+This file will soon be used.
+Unarchiver curently keeps its own list of "unarchivable" formats in "constants.py"

 ### to_convert.json
 This file lists all Pronom-identified file formats that we can and wish to convert to an archival master format.
 Each entry has the following structure: